samboamah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Technologies
 Scripts were written in Bash, version 5.0.17(1)-release.
-Tested on Ubuntu 20.04 LTS
+Tested on Ubuntu 20.04 LTS.
 All of the following files are _executable_ scripts:

 | Filename | Description |